Rumiya-dev/adobe-indesign-price-automation/README.md

 This project was created to automate a repetitive catalog update workflow.
 Instead of manually searching for product codes and changing prices one by one, the script reads updated prices from a CSV file and applies them to the InDesign document.

+How It Works
+The user opens an Adobe InDesign document.
+The user runs the script inside Adobe InDesign.
+The script loads a CSV file with product codes and prices.
+The script searches for matching product codes in the document.
+Matching prices are replaced automatically.
+The user can review the updated document.
+Project Status

+Portfolio/demo project based on a real workflow automation scenario.

+Disclaimer

+This repository uses sample data only.
+No real company data, client documents, or commercial price lists are included.

 ## Example CSV

 ```csv